What to Do in Seville

 Of course you’re probably wondering, ‘what can I do in Seville?’.
 That’s why you’re here!

 So let’s start for the most obvious: its main attractions.
-Most of Seville’s iconic buildings and tourist sites are free of charge or accessible for only a few euros.
+Most of Sevilha’s iconic buildings and tourist sites are free of charge or accessible for only a few euros.
 Which makes it perfect for keeping your trip low budget.

 A bell tower and the most characteristic landmark on Seville’s skyline.
 Nested on Seville’s Cathedral and registered as one of UNESCO world heritage sites is a must-see for everyone visiting.
 For only 9 Euros you can gain access to Seville’s cathedral and La Giralda.